StrangeRanger/bash-style-guide/README.md

 done < /etc/passwd
 ```

-This will read the file in a streaming fashion, not pulling it all into memory, and will break on colons extracting the first field and discarding (storing as the variable `_`) the rest - using nothing but bash builtin commands.
+This will read the file in a streaming fashion, not pulling it all into memory, and will break on colons extracting the first field and discarding (storing as the variable `_`) the rest - using nothing but bash built-in commands.

 ## Extra